NBISweden/exac_browser/docs/README-VCF_requirements.txt

 See e.g. http://samtools.github.io/hts-specs/VCFv4.2.pdf

-Files in the Ensembl format similar to VCF (six columns) are not supported, neither are files in any other format.
+Files in the Ensembl format similar to VCF (but with only six columns) are not supported, neither are files in any other format.

 It is required that the dataset has been annotated with the Ensembl